 Gantt charts aren’t equal.
 Other project management software programs have Gantt charts, but they’re bare bones.
-ProjectManager.com keeps the advancement of Gantt charts on track for the new millennium.
+ProjectManager.com keeps the progress of Gantt charts on track for the new millennium.
 Our online Gantt charts include features the competition hasn’t yet considered.

 For more information on Gantt charts, watch the short video below.
 It outlines all the ways that Gantt charts can help you make a thorough and effective project plan.

-2. Work Breakdown Structure (WBS)
+2. Work Breakdown Structure (WBS) Diagram

 To get a better idea of what a WBS looks like, you can download our free work breakdown structure template.
 Organizing and grouping tasks within your project plan is much easier to do.
-Once you have that information collected in our template, if you want to have a more dynamic tool in which to have more options, connect it to ProjectManager.com’s work breakdown structure software.
+Once you have that information collected in our WBS diagram template, if you want to have a more dynamic tool in which to have more options, connect it to ProjectManager.com’s work breakdown structure software.

-Upon moving the WBS to ProjectManager.com, content is reflected over the three views in the software.
+Upon moving the WBS diagram to ProjectManager.com, content is reflected over the three views in the software.
 From the Gantt, as well as to the task list and kanban board, which is a visual workflow tool.
-The online Gantt chart turns the WBS into a powerhouse for project planning.
+The online Gantt chart turns the WBS diagram into a powerhouse for project planning.

 3. Flow Chart

 The planning process begins with evaluation and development of project scope.
 This might then lead to a project level indicator, or to a project scorecard.
 Either of those options will flow to a project plan.
-Following the plan, there are resources, budgets, schedules and more.
+Following the plan, there are tasks, resources, budgets, schedules and more.
 Each of which flows down to communications, or risk management, and then to change control, quality management, etc.

 Finally, there is the approval stage.
 If approved, the project plan is a go.
 If not, the flow chart circles back to the beginning to start again.